 What is gold sodium thiomalate (Myochrysine)?

-Gold sodium thiomalate is a form of gold.
-Gold suppresses the inflammatory process.
+Gold sodium thiomalate is a form of gold that affects the process of inflammation in the body.

-Gold sodium thiomalate is used as an injection to treat adult and juvenile rheumatoid arthritis.
+Gold sodium thiomalate is used to treat rheumatoid arthritis in adults and children.

-Gold sodium thiomalate may also be used for purposes other than those listed in this medication guide.
+Gold sodium thiomalate may also be used for purposes not listed in this medication guide.

 What are the possible side effects of gold sodium thiomalate (Myochrysine)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives, sweating, vomiting; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have a serious side effect such as:

 Other common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.